andynines/elementary-cellular-automata/readme.md

 ```c
 bool wrap(int* n, int nMax)
 ```
-Given a pointer to an integer and a maximum value for this number, test to see if this number is with the inclusive range between 0 and the specified maximum.
+Given a pointer to an integer and a maximum value for this number, test to see if this number is within the inclusive range between 0 and the specified maximum.
 If it is outside this range, wrap the number back into it using modulo and return true.
 Otherwise, return false.